myosminozhka-ru/StartAI/README.md

 ## 🌱 Env Variables

-StartAI supports different environment variables to configure your instance.
+OSMI AI supports different environment variables to configure your instance.
 You can specify the following variables in the `.env` file inside `packages/server` folder.
 Read [more](https://docs.osmi-ai.ru)

 ## 📖 Documentation

-You can view the StartAI Docs [here](https://docs.osmi-ai.ru)
+You can view the OSMI AI Docs [here](https://docs.osmi-ai.ru)

 ## 🌐 Self Host

-Deploy StartAI self-hosted in your existing infrastructure.
+Deploy OSMI AI self-hosted in your existing infrastructure.
 For deployment instructions, visit [our documentation](https://docs.osmi-ai.ru).

 ## ☁️ OSMI IT Cloud